The Best Way to Declutter Your Bedroom - in 10 Steps

 There may be things worse than a few missing socks swallowed by the deep darkness beneath your bed.
 Cleaning under the bed is second on the list because it’s going to be messy.

-Now, I know that if you live in small quarters (like I do) then under-the-bed storage may be valuable storage real estate.
+Now, I know that if you live in small quarters (like I do), then under-the-bed storage may be valuable storage for real estate.
 If this is the case and it is ABSOLUTELY necessary to keep clothing storage containers or the popup Christmas tree under your bed, then place it back intentionally after you’re done getting out the cobwebs.

 3. Pull everything out of the closets and make your piles.

 Now, the closets can (and are) a whole detailed article on their own.
-I’ll do more in the future too because it’s a troubled area.
+I’ll do more in the future, too, because it’s a troubled area.
 We love to shove things into a dark hole and not have to deal with them.
 However, I do need to give a shout-out to closets right here because your room is really only as decluttered as the closet.

-If you are using your closet as a “holding” area for your bedroom then it’s only a matter of time before those things start to seep back into the room.
+If you are using your closet as a “holding” area for your bedroom, then it’s only a matter of time before those things start to seep back into the room.
 Those closet doors can only hold back so much.
 Just like cleaning under the bed, pulling everything out of the closets is something that needs to be done early on in the process when you declutter your bedroom (hence, it’s number 3 on the list).

 You don’t want to take yourself back to scratch right after you’ve cleaned the rest of the room.
 But you do want to have that made bed as a smooth flat surface to place your clothes on while you make those life-altering decisions about which outfits are really worth keeping.